Stefan-Ilic/stefan-ilic.com/_posts/2019-01-08-burger-critics-1.md

 ---
 layout: post
 title:  "The Burger Critics #1: Dawn of the Burger"
+author: stefan
+categories: [ Food, Burger Critics ]
-image: "dawn.jpg"
+image: assets/images/dawn.jpg
+comments: false
 ---

 Let me make one thing clear: this is a developer's blog.
 That being said, let's talk about food.
 A few (developer) buddies of mine and I decided to go on a quest to find the best burger ever.
 This is the first installment of the *Burger Critics* series and I couldn't be more excited, which is kind of sad but whatever.